Lumbar Lordosis: Do you have a healthy spinal posture?

 How to maintain healthy spinal posture

 Most people with Lordosis don’t require medical treatment because it’s not a severe case.
 A daily exercise and stretch routine is therefore a good therapy for Lumbar Lordosis.
-You can find out more about my Lordosis exercise and stretch program by clicking here.

 Your program wants to focus two things: